deephaven/deephaven-core/demo/README.md

 If you are a contributor looking for interesting code,
 have a look at the [controller code](controller),
-in particular the [ClusterController](src/main/java/io/deephaven/demo/ClusterController.java) class.
+in particular the [ClusterController](controller/src/main/java/io/deephaven/demo/control/ClusterController.java) class.

 For [deployment code](deploy),
-start with the [ImageDeployer] class
+start with the [ImageDeployer](deploy/src/main/java/io/deephaven/demo/deploy/ImageDeployer.java) class
-and see how it is used in the [gradle script].
+and see how it is used in the [gradle script](deploy/build.gradle).